Emma Lunn | November 1st, 2022

-At the time of writing, you get about 100 channels including Freeview channels.
+At the time of writing, you get about 100 Freeview channels.
 You also get all the free-to-air catch-up players including BBC iPlayer, All4, YouTube and Vevo.
 If you subscribe to Netflix or Amazon Prime Video, you can watch these on your TV too.

 Why are we being a little vague about the exact number of channels you get?
 Well, because Virgin is a little vague about it too.
 You’ll notice its website never gives the exact number of channels you get with any package.
 You’ll see a lot of “over XX” channels and “up to XX” channels.
 This is because channel line-ups are subject to regional variations.
 For example, ITV HD is not available where STV HD or UTV HD is available.

-Anyway, back to the Big Bundle's Mixit TV.
-As well as Freeview and catch-up, there are around 60 entertainment channels, 14 factual and lifestyle channels, five kids channels, four music channels, six movies and two sports.
+The TV offering includes around 60 entertainment channels, 14 factual and lifestyle channels, five kids channels, four music channels, six movies and two sports.
 You also get six international channels and nine news channels.
-It sounds a lot but, as with Freeview, many channels are HD or +1 versions of other channels.
+It sounds a lot but many channels are HD or +1 versions of other channels.

-The entertainment channels include Sky Arts, Challenge, Pick and CBS Drama.
+The entertainment channels include Sky Arts, Challenge, Pick and CBS Reality.
 The two Sports channels are Sky Sports Racing and Freesports HD.

 If you want to be more educated rather than just entertained, factual channels include PBS America and The Food Network.
 And if you need your TV to babysit your kids, you can keep them occupied with CBBC and CBeebies, CITV, Pop and Tiny Pop.

 One downside of all Virgin Media TV packages is that you can’t get Sky Atlantic – so you’ll miss the next season of Succession as well as shows like Westworld, True Detective, and Billions.
 Sky seems to be keeping this channel for its own customers, making it a bit of a unique selling point.